-The Certifying Board for Dietary Managers® (CBDM®) is responsible for the certification program, and the actual exam is conducted by a nationally recognized professional testing firm.
-The certification program is accredited by the National Commission for Certifying Agencies (NCCA).
+The Certifying Board for Dietary Managers® (CBDM®) is the credentialing agency responsible for establishing and upholding policies for and administration of the CDM, CFPP Certification Program.
+The exam is conducted by a nationally-recognized examination services provider.
+The CDM, CFPP Certification Program is accredited by the National Commission for Certifying Agencies (NCCA).

 Code of Ethics

-The Certifying Board for Dietary Managers (CBDM) has a formal policy, the Code of Ethics for Certified Dietary Managers (CDM), and procedures which incorporate due process, for the discipline of certificants.
-The Code of Ethics and procedures include the sanction of revocation of the certificate, for conduct which clearly indicates incompetence, unethical behavior and physical or mental impairment affecting the performance of the CDM.
+The Certifying Board for Dietary Managers has a formal policy, the Code of Ethics for the Certified Dietary Manager, and procedures which incorporate due process, for the discipline of certificants.
+The Code of Ethics and procedures include the sanction of revocation of the certificate, for conduct which clearly indicates incompetence, unethical behavior and physical or mental impairment affecting the performance of the Certified Dietary Manager.

 Code of Ethics for the Certified Dietary Manager

 The Certifying Board for Dietary Managers believes it is in the best interests of the profession and the public it serves that a Code of Ethics provide guidance to Certified Dietary Managers in their professional practice and conduct.
-Certified Dietary Managers have voluntarily developed a Code of Ethics to reflect the ethical principles guiding the Certified Dietary Manager in their professional practice and conduct.
+Certified Dietary Managers have voluntarily developed a Code of Ethics to reflect the ethical principles guiding the Certified Dietary Manager and to outline commitments and obligations of the CDM, CFPP to self, client, society, and the profession.

-The purpose of the Certifying Board for Dietary Managers is to assist in the effective management of foodservice operations, safety and welfare of the public by establishing and enforcing qualifications for dietary manager certification and for issuing voluntary credentials to individuals who have attained those qualifications.
-The CBDM has adopted this Code to apply to individuals who hold these credentials.
+The purpose of the Certifying Board for Dietary Managers is to assist in the effective management of dietary operations, safety and welfare of the public by establishing and enforcing qualifications for Dietary Manager certification and for issuing voluntary credentials to individuals who have attained those qualifications.
+The Certifying Board has adopted this Code to apply to individuals who hold these credentials.

 The Ethics Code applies in its entirety to certified members of the Association of Nutrition & Foodservice Professionals (ANFP).
-The Code applies to all CDM, CFPPs regardless of their membership status in ANFP.
+The Code applies to all CDM, CFPPs who are not ANFP members.
 All of the aforementioned are referred to in the Code as “Certified Dietary Managers.”
-All Certified Dietary Managers, by accepting and maintaining their CDM, CFPP credential, agree to abide by the Code.

 - The Certified Dietary Manager provides professional services with objectivity and with respect for the unique needs and values of individuals.